rmpayaby/FYS-STK4155_project3/README.md

 Predicted data sets for all three methods are also stored in the <strong>Predicted_data_sets</strong> folder.
 Latitude and longitude of predicted data are also stored.

-Due to the content of the original data set being strictly confidential, the original data set will
+Due to the content of the original data set being strictly confidential, the original data set and files containing the produced maps will
-<strong>not</strong> be posted here.
+<strong>NOT</strong> be posted here.
 Test runs are performed on the original data set, and the result can be found on
 the <strong>test_runs</strong> folder.
 We recommend using one of Sklearns toy data set to test the code such as load_diabetes.